-- Specify evidence-based, measurable, achievable the rapeutic goals that include consideration of: - o Relevant patient-specific information, including culture and preferences. - o The goals of other interprofessional team members. - o The patient's disease state(s). - o Medication-specific information. - o Best evidence, including clinical guidelines and the most recent literature
+• Specify evidence-based, measurable, achievable therapeutic goals that include consideration of:

+- Relevant patient-specific information, including culture and preferences. - The goals of other interprofessional team members. - The patient's disease state(s). - Medication-specific information. - Best evidence, including clinical guidelines and the most recent literature. - Effectively interprets new literature for application to patient care. - Ethical issues involved in the patient's care. - Quality-of-life issues specific to the patient. - End of life issues, when needed. - Integration of all the above factors influencing the setting of goals. - Designs/redesigns regimens that: - Are appropriate for the disease states being treated. - o Reflect: - Clinical experience. - The therapeutic goals established for the patient. - The patient's and caregiver's specific needs.

+Consideration of:

-- o Effectively interprets new literature for application to patient care - o Ethical issues involved in the patient's care. - o Quality-of-life issues specific to the patient. - o End of life issues, when needed. - o Integration of all the above factors influencing the setting of goals. - Designs/redesigns regimens that: - o Are appropriate for the disease states being treated. - Reflect: - Clinical experience - The therapeutic goals established for the patient. - The patient's and caregiver's specific needs. - Consideration of: - Any pertinent pharmacogenomic or pharmacogenetic factors. - Best evidence. - Pertinent ethical issues. - Pharmacoeconomic components (patient, medical, and systems resources). - Patient preferences, culture, and/or language differences. - Patient-specific factors, including physical, mental, emotional, and financial factors that might impact adherence to the regimen. - Drug shortages. - o Adhere to the health system's medication-use policies. - o Follow applicable ethical standards. - o Address wellness promotion and lifestyle modification. - Support the organization's or patient's insurance formulary. - o Address medication-related problems and optimize medication therapy. - o Engage the patient through education, empowerment, and promotion of self-management. - Designs/redesigns monitoring plans that: - o Effectively evaluate achievement of the rapeutic goals. - o Ensure adequate, appropriate, and timely follow-up. - o Establish parameters that are appropriate measures of the rapeutic goal achievement. - o Reflect consideration of best evidence. - o Select the most reliable source for each parameter measurement. - o Have appropriate value ranges selected for the patient. - o Have parameters that measure efficacy. - o Have parameters that measure potential adverse drug events. - Have parameters that are cost-effective. - o Have obtainable measurements of the parameters specified. - o Reflects consideration of compliance. - Anticipates future drug-related problems. - o When applicable, reflects preferences and needs of the patient. - o Plan represents the highest level of patient care.
+- Any pertinent pharmacogenomic or pharmacogenetic factors. - Best evidence. - Pertinent ethical issues. - Pharmacoeconomic components (patient, medical, and systems resources). - Patient preferences, culture, and/or language differences. - Patient-specific factors, including physical, mental, emotional, and financial factors that might impact adherence to the regimen. - Drug shortages. - Adhere to the health system's medication-use policies. - Follow applicable ethical standards. - o Address wellness promotion and lifestyle modification. - Support the organization's or patient's insurance formulary. - o Address medication-related problems and optimize medication therapy. - Engage the patient through education, empowerment, and promotion of self-management. - Designs/redesigns monitoring plans that: - o Effectively evaluate achievement of therapeutic goals. - Ensure adequate, appropriate, and timely follow-up. - o Establish parameters that are appropriate measures of therapeutic goal achievement. - Reflect consideration of best evidence. - Select the most reliable source for each parameter measurement. - o Have appropriate value ranges selected for the patient. - Have parameters that measure efficacy. - Have parameters that measure potential adverse drug events. - Have parameters that are cost-effective. - Have obtainable measurements of the parameters specified. - Reflects consideration of compliance. - Anticipates future drug-related problems. - When applicable, reflects preferences and needs of the patient. - Plan represents the highest level of patient care.

-Objective R1.1.6: (Applying) Ensure implementation of the rapeutic regimens and monitoring plans (care plans) for critically ill patients by taking appropriate follow-up actions.
+Objective R1.1.6: (Applying) Ensure implementation of therapeutic regimens and monitoring plans (care plans) for neurology patients by taking appropriate follow-up actions.